 1890-1902

-1890 – Born on December 8 in the tower of St. James Church in Polička (now Czech Republic) to Ferdinand Martinů, a shoemaker, and Karolina Martinů.
+1890 — Born on December 8 in the tower of St. James‘s Church in Polička (now the Czech Republic) to Ferdinand Martinů, a shoemaker and tower watchman, and Karolina Martinů.
 He spent the first twelve years of his life there with his parents and two siblings.

-1897 – Began attending the local grammar school, the only formal education he ever completed.
-Took his first violin lessons from local tailor and music teacher Josef Černovský.
+1897 — Began attending the Municipal School in Polička, the only formal education he ever completed.
+Took his first violin lessons with the local tailor and music teacher Josef Černovský.

 1903-1910